What is ataxia?

 Ataxia is a loss of voluntary movement and/or balance—a sign of neurological disruption or disorder.
 It can affect one or both sides of the body in the fingers, hands, arms, legs, trunk, mouth, tongue or eyes, including sensation.

-The Nerve Disorders Center of Northwell Health Neuroscience Institute is comprised of a multidisciplinary team of peripheral nerve disorders clinicians including physicians, nurse practitioners, psychological care providers and rehabilitation professionals.
+The Nerve Disorders Center of Northwell Health Institute for Neurology and Neurosurgery is comprised of a multidisciplinary team of peripheral nerve disorders clinicians including physicians, nurse practitioners, psychological care providers and rehabilitation professionals.

 There are many potential causes of ataxia, including: